apache/dubbo-website/blog/en-us/Translation_Group8.md

 # Generalized Calls of Dubbo
 The following scenarios can be considered using generalized calls:
 - Service test platform
 - API service gateway

-The generalization call is mainly used when the consumer【指“消费端”用不用大写】 does not have an API interface; instead of introducing the interface jar package, the service call is initiated directly through the GenericService interface, and all POJOs in the parameters and return values are represented by a `Map`.
+The generalization call is mainly used when the consumer does not have an API interface; instead of introducing the interface jar package, the service call is initiated directly through the GenericService interface, and all POJOs in the parameters and return values are represented by a `Map`.
 Generalized calls do not require attention on the server side, and can be exposed as normal services.